With power, risk, and opportunity concentrating in Asia, we tackle those critical issues that America’s leaders need to understand.

 We are the nation’s Asia policy think tank.

 We rely on the generous contributions of individuals, corporations, foundations, government departments and agencies, and other institutions to help support our work.
-For three decades, this funding has allowed NBR to produce high-caliber, policy-relevant research on U.S. relations in the Asia-Pacific and gather top leaders from policy, industry, and academia for events throughout the world.
-See a list of our supporters here.
+For three decades, this balanced funding has allowed NBR to produce high-caliber, policy-relevant research on U.S. relations in the Asia-Pacific and gather top leaders from policy, industry, and academia for events throughout the world.

-The Chairman’s Council is a forum for donors to engage with leaders on a substantive level in an exclusive, off-the-record context.
+The Chairman’s Council is an exclusive forum for select donors to engage with leaders on a substantive level in an off-the-record context.
 Learn more.

-The President’s Circle is a forum for supporters to engage with NBR president Roy Kamphausen and leaders on U.S. affairs in Asia.
+The President’s Circle is a forum for key supporters to engage with NBR president Roy Kamphausen and leading experts on U.S. affairs in Asia.
 Learn more.